-The Christian tradition, retained in all the major denominations, is that only the ordained minister may bless in the name of God.
-In Catholicism, blessings are restricted to bishops and priests, ordained ministers of the Church.
+The Christian tradition, retained in most of the major denominations, is that only the ordained minister may bless in the name of God.
+In Catholicism, blessings are restricted to bishops and priests, the ordained ministers of the Church and sharers in Christ's Priesthood.
 Even the deacon has no faculty to bless.
-This is because the bishop and priest act officially in the name of the Church.
 In giving his blessing, the priest or bishop speaks in the name of the Church, in the name of Christ.
 It is Christ who blesses, acting in and through the ordained priest or bishop.
 When a mother blesses her child, perhaps with the Sign of the Cross on its forehead, there can be no doubt but that this action finds God's approved and favour, and the prayer, which it effectively is, is heard.
 But this is of a different order from the official blessings of the Church.